CPS votes to keep all school levels online until January

 Columbia Missouri National Education Association (CMNEA) President Kathy Steinhoff was the first to speak at the meeting, saying, "Our cases are climbing, our hospitals are filling and our teachers are getting sick."

-"Teachers are the most critical piece to any successful education program," said Steinhoff.
+"Teachers are the most critical piece to any successful education program," Steinhoff said.
 "Is it worth it if we lose them from this profession?"
 There are currently seven schools that are learning virtually because of staffing shortages, according to CPS Superintendent Peter Stiepleman.

 Stiepleman also said that he has consulted with numerous local health professionals, who have advised to keep elementary schools open if possible, but to hold off on opening middle and high schools.

-"The community deserves some continuity," said CPS Board President Helen Wade.
+"The community deserves some continuity," CPS Board President Helen Wade said.
 "The uncertainty is not good for anybody."

 "Please understand that our teachers are not doing nothing."